Course Information

 Textbook-“A Basic Course in American Sign Language”

 Course covers Chapters 17-22 of the textbook and additional vocabulary.
 Emphasis is on ASL grammar and vocabulary building.
-Offered another semester.
+Not offered.

 501/601 – Advanced #5 ASL